meesoft/PhotoLocator/README.md

 The source code is available at https://github.com/meesoft/PhotoLocator

-Released binaries will be made available at http://meesoft.com/PhotoLocator
+Released binaries will be made available at http://meesoft.com/PhotoLocator and the [Microsoft Store](https://apps.microsoft.com/store/detail/9P22GWVGDWN9?cid=DevShareMCLPCS)

 Note that the source code for JpegTransform will not build.
 It is only included to document the command line interface.